webgriffe/rational/README.md

 # Rational - A simple rational number implementation

 ## Features
-This implements a numeric data type that represents a rational number, that is a number that is the result of the division of two integer numbers.
-In order to reduce the possibility of large values encountering overflow issues, an integer "whole" part is added to the fraction.
+This library implements a numeric data type that represents a rational number, that is a number that can be represented as the division of two integer numbers.
+This includes periodic numbers (such as 0.333333..., which can be easily represented as 1/3) and those numbers that cannot be represented exactly by a floating point type (such as 0.1, which is a periodic number in binary representation, but which can be easily represented by the fraction 1/10).

+In order to reduce the possibility of large values triggering overflow issues, an integer "whole" part is added to the fraction.
 This means that values are stored as mixed numbers of the form `a + b/c`, where a, b and c are all integers.

-This library is fundamentally similar to https://github.com/markrogoyski/math-php/blob/master/src/Number/Rational.php, with the main exception being that this implementation uses the GMP extension internally to detect and report overflow issues.
+This library is fundamentally similar to https://github.com/markrogoyski/math-php/blob/master/src/Number/Rational.php, with the main exception being that this implementation uses the GMP extension internally to ensure that no overflow issues can arise with the intermediate computation results.

+At the end of each operation, after all simplification and normalization steps, if the final results still do not fit into PHP's standard `integer` type, then an overflow exception is generated.

 ## Setup
 Add the library to your `composer.json` file in your project: